NeoGeographyToolkit/vipersci/CONTRIBUTING.rst

     $ git checkout -b name-of-your-bugfix-or-feature

    Now you can make your changes locally.
+Please consider using `Conventional Commits
+   <https://www.conventionalcommits.org/>`_ in styling your commit messages.

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::